One of the common questions I get at Crabgrass Lawn is do I need to fertilize my lawn every year?

 Organic fertilizers consist of natural materials such as bacteria, molds, worms, and other organisms.
 There are many different types of organic fertilizers like manure, blood meal, bone meal, and bat guano.

-Organic fertilizers work slowly and take time to break down into the soil compared to their chemical counterparts that are released immediately into the soil.
+Organic fertilizers work slowly and take time to break down into the soil compared to their chemical counterparts which are released immediately into the soil.

 If you’re wondering which fertilizer—organic or chemical fertilizer to use for your lawn, here’s my rule of thumb—if your lawn is in immediate need of nutrients, then applying inorganic fertilizers is your best option, but if your lawn doesn’t need an immediate dose of nutrients, apply a good organic fertilizer.